Coherent Video Inpainting Using Optical Flow-Guided Efficient Diffusion: Conclusion

 \section{Conclusion}

-In this paper, we introduce FloED, an advanced video inpainting framework that efficiently incorporates flow guidance into diffusion models.
-By employing a dual-branch architecture, FloED first completes corrupted flow through a dedicated flow branch, followed by a multi-scale flow adapter that provides effective motion guidance to the primary inpainting branch.
-Furthermore, we developed a training-free latent interpolation technique that accelerates the multi-step denoising process.
-Complemented by a flow attention cache mechanism, FloED minimizes the additional computational burden introduced by incorporating optical flow.
-Comprehensive experiments demonstrated that FloED outperformed state-of-the-art methods in both background restoration and object removal tasks, showcasing its superior ability to maintain temporal consistency and content coherence in video inpainting. {
+In this paper, we introduced FloED, a coherent video inpainting framework that effectively integrates optical flow guidance into diffusion models to enhance temporal consistency and computational efficiency.
+By employing a dual-branch architecture, FloED first reconstructs corrupted flow, which then guides the inpainting process through multi-scale flow adapters.
+Additionally, our training-free latent interpolation technique and flow attention cache significantly reduce the computational overhead typically associated with optical flow integration.
+Experimental results demonstrate that FloED achieves state-of-the-art performance in both background restoration and object removal, showcasing its superior ability to maintain temporal consistency and content coherence in video inpainting.